 Grading-up is a recognized method across all species in domestic animal husbandry and is used in tiny populations to increase total numbers and minimize in-breeding.

 The Australian Suffolk Punch Grading-up Registry

-As at the beginning of the Suffolk Horse in Australia, the Grading-up programme is contributing to the Australian Draught to gain the outstanding Suffolk qualities both as horses and under Australian conditions.
+As at the beginning of the Suffolk Horse in Australia when it made its contribution to Active Farm Horses, Cart-Horses, by breeders breeding to other types of light and heavy horses, the Grading-up programme is contributing to the Australian Draught to gain the outstanding Suffolk qualities both as horses and under Australian conditions.
 Suffolks have always been easy care, with the ability to work longer and harder and thrive on poorer quality feed, vital in drought ravaged country.
-Their whole coloured coats with minimum white helps minimize skin cancers.
+Their whole coloured coats, with minimum white, helps minimise skin cancers.